faraadi/nord-ui/site/src/assets/documents/introduction.md

 # Introduction

-Nord UI is a free and open-source CSS UI Framework, based on Nord color palette. using CSS features like Flexbox and Custom properties, Nord UI make it easy to build user interfaces for modern browsers.
+Nord UI is a free and open-source CSS UI Framework, based on Nord color palette.

-it's lightweight and has minimum impact on your bundle size.
+Using CSS features like Flexbox and Custom properties, Nord UI make it easy to build user interfaces for modern browsers. it's lightweight and has minimum impact on your bundle size.

 ## Features